-In this passage, Isaiah describes the servant of the Yahweh as (1) rejected by people, (2) suffering, (3) wounded for Israel’s transgressions, and (4) carrying the guilt of the people of Israel up on him.
-The word lljm m’kholal means to pierce (Isaiah 53:5).
+In this passage, Isaiah describes the servant of the Yahweh as (1) rejected by people, (2) suffering, (3) wounded for Israel’s transgressions, and (4) carrying the guilt of the people of Israel upon him.
+The word מְחֹלָל m’cholal means “to pierce” (Isaiah 53:5).
 The servant was pierced through.

 The servant is killed.
 However, his death is considered by the prophet to be a guilt offering: “He made himself an offering for guilt” (53:10 JPS).
-The word for guilt offering, Mva ‘asham, is used in the Pentateuch for the guilt offering the high priest offered on behalf of Israel to atone for their sins.
+The word for guilt offering, ‘asham (אסהאם), is used in the Pentateuch for the guilt offering the high priest offered on behalf of Israel to atone for their sins.

 In response, it must be said that Rashi wrote his commentary in France during the first Crusade.
 In 1096, European armies marched through the Rhineland on their way to liberate Palestine.
-As they passed through the Rhineland they burned down Jewish villages and murdering Jews.
-It is logical witnessed the suffering Jewish people at the hands of sinners saw in this tragic servant of the LORD a personification of Medieval Jewish suffering.
+As they passed through the Rhineland, they burned down Jewish villages and murdered Jews.30 It is logical that Rashi witnessed the suffering of the Jewish people at the hands of sinners, and saw in this tragic servant of the LORD a personification of Medieval Jewish suffering.

 Whatever his reasons, Rashi was the first interpreter to apply Isaiah 53 to Israel and influence future interpretation of this passage.
-“Until Rashi…applied it [Isaiah 53] to the Jewish nation, the Messianic interpretation of this chapter was almost universally adopted by Jews.”
-Some rabbis disagreed with Rashi and continued to maintain that the servant of Yahweh is the messiah.
+“Until Rashi . . . applied it [Isaiah 53] to the Jewish nation, the Messianic interpretation of this chapter was almost universally adopted by Jews.”31 Some rabbis disagreed with Rashi and continued to maintain that the servant of Yahweh is the messiah.
 R. Eliyya de Vidas writing in 16th century said,

-The meaning of ‘He was wounded for our transgressions, . . . bruised for our iniquities,’ is that since the Messiah bears our iniquities, which produce the effect of His being bruised, it follows that whoso will not admit that the Messiah thus suffers for our iniquities must endure and suffer for them himself.”
+The meaning of “He was wounded for our transgressions, . . . bruised for our iniquities,” is that since the Messiah bears our iniquities, which produce the effect of His being bruised, it follows that whoso will not admit that the Messiah thus suffers for our iniquities must endure and suffer for them himself.32

 Midrash Ruth Rabbah, dated around the fifth century AD, a commentary on the Book of Ruth, comments on Ruth’s interaction with Boaz:

-The Medieval rabbi Maimonides (Rambam) wrote in the 12th century:
+The medieval rabbi Maimonides (Rambam) wrote in the twelfth century:

-The Israeli archaeologist Israel Knohl explains that writer of the hymn claims to be the Messiah, and even claims to be in some sense divine.
+The Israeli archaeologist Israel Knohl explains that the writer of the hymn claims to be the Messiah, and even claims to be, in some sense, divine.
 The Qumran Messiah claims to be the suffering Messiah from Isaiah 53, and at the same time seated in heaven with the angels.
-The finding is significant because it dates the Messianic interpretation of Isaiah 53 over a century before Christianity and before the emergence of rabbinic Judaism:
+The finding is significant because it dates the messianic interpretation of Isaiah 53 over a century before Christianity and before the emergence of rabbinic Judaism:

 These citations address the very heart of the question raised at the beginning of the study.
-Did early Christians reinterpret the Messianic narrative in the Jewish Bible in order to explain Jesus’ death?
-Clearly many Jews already understood that the Messiah who would suffer and die for the sins of the people.
+Did early Christians reinterpret the messianic narrative in the Jewish Bible in order to explain Jesus’ death?
+Clearly, many Jews already understood that the Messiah would suffer and die for the sins of the people.
 They interpreted Isaiah 53 in that way.
-A suffering then later reigning messiah was an acceptable view not only by Christians or rabbinic scholars but even pre-rabbinic interpreters before the first century.
+A suffering, then later, reigning messiah was an acceptable view not only by Christians or rabbinic scholars but even by pre-rabbinic interpreters before the first century.

 This discussion begs the question: isn’t the Messiah supposed to establish peace on earth and reign on David’s throne?
 When the Messiah is revealed, Zechariah 12:10 describes a scene in which the nation of Israel mourns because they see that Messiah has been pierced: